cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

 This program can help you find signals being sent that you might not be expecting before you land a change to remove a signal handler.

-{% sidenote %}
-In general, consider using other forms of IPC to signal application state changes where possible.
-If your application doesn't have existing IPC dependencies, consider using something like [varlink](https://varlink.org/).
-If that's too heavy, using sockets and processing events as part of your event loop tends to be a good alternative.
-{% endsidenote %}

-Using `pkill -H` adds a safety net, but where possible it's still ideal to clean up all signal senders when removing a handler, and prefer to use other kinds of IPC to signal for state changes where possible.
+Using `pkill -H` adds a safety net, but where possible it's still ideal to clean up all signal senders when removing a handler, and prefer to use other kinds of IPC (like [varlink](https://varlink.org/) or similar) to signal for state changes where possible.
 All in all, `pkill -H` provides a simple but effective safeguard against one of the most common signal-related problems in production environments.
 This isn't a silver bullet for all signal related issues -- signals still have many other problems as detailed in my previous article -- but for systems where signals can't be entirely avoided, this flag adds a meaningful layer of protection.

 `pkill -H` was released as part of procps-ng 4.0.3, which should be in most distributions now.
 While signals might be deeply entrenched in Unix and Linux,